alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 ### Decorative elements

-Do not use the dot in a decorative way
+Do not use the dot in a decorative way.

 </div>
 <div>